sercante-llc/campaign-influence-starter-pack/README.md

 1. Setup your environment
     - [Install Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm)

-1. Authorize your Salesforce org and provide it with an alias (**myorg** in the commands below)
+1. Authorize your Salesforce org and provide it with a nickname (**myorgNickname** in the commands below)
     ```
-    # likely the command that will work for you
+    # Production: likely the command that will work for you
-    sfdx force:auth:web:login -s -a myorg
+    sfdx force:auth:web:login -s -a myorgNickname

-    # if you are using a sandbox, use this:
+    # Sandbox: if you are using a sandbox, use this:
-    sfdx force:auth:web:login -s -a myorg -r https://test.salesforce.com
+    sfdx force:auth:web:login -s -a myorgNickname -r https://test.salesforce.com

-    # if you want to specify a company specific login URL, use this command
+    # Custom Login URL: if you want to specify a company specific login URL, use this command
-    sfdx force:auth:web:login -s -a myorg -r https://mycompanyloginurl.my.salesforce.com
+    sfdx force:auth:web:login -s -a myorgNickname -r https://mycompanyloginurl.my.salesforce.com
     ```

 1. Run this command in a terminal to deploy the reports and dashboards
     ```
+    # Production: Simple Command, hope it works!
-    sfdx force:source:deploy -p "force-app/main/default/reports,force-app/main/default/dashboards" -l RunLocalTests -u myorg
+    sfdx force:source:deploy -p "force-app/main/default/reports,force-app/main/default/dashboards" -l RunLocalTests -u myorgNickname

-    # if you have APEX tests that are failing (and at least 1 that passes) run the following command (replacing the name of the test)
-    sfdx force:source:deploy -p "force-app/main/default/reports,force-app/main/default/dashboards" --testlevel RunSpecifiedTests -r NameOfAnyTestThatPassesHere -u myorg
     ```
+    If you have failing APEX tests, OR if you have hundreds of tests, you can limit the scope of the testing to 1 class that passes.
+    ```
+    # Production: Command above failed due to APEX Tests
+    # (replace "NameOfAnyTestThatPassesHere" with name of a passing test class)
+    sfdx force:source:deploy -p "force-app/main/default/reports,force-app/main/default/dashboards" --testlevel RunSpecifiedTests -r NameOfAnyTestThatPassesHere -u myorgNickname

+    # Sandbox: In a sandbox, we don't need tests to deploy
+    sfdx force:source:deploy -p "force-app/main/default/reports,force-app/main/default/dashboards" -u myorgNickname
+    ```

 1. In App Launcher, select Dashboards and open one of the **Campaign Influence** dashboards

+1. Make sure that users who will view the Dashboards/Reports all have the **Campaign Influence** Permission.
+This likely was set up during the Campaign Influence Implementation.
+If not, one option could be to:

+    - Create a new Permission Set (say named `Campaign Influence`), make sure the Permission Set requires a CRM or Sales User license
+    - From App Permissions, enable the Campaign Influence permission, save.
+    - Manage Assignments, add this permission set to the user(s) who will be viewing the dashboard

 ## Installing the Starter Pack using a Scratch Org
+This installation option is most likely to be used by developers and advanced Administrators.

 1. Set up your environment.
 The steps include: